coruscating/statisticalfigures/README.md

 - Add a table for competitions with judge info and other stuff
 - Dump stuff into database
 - Older protocols have more than 9 judges...
-- Check for number of elements on the protocols (instead of assuming a number based on discipline)
 - Make competition list, download older protocols

 ## Changelog

+- Fixed number of elements bug, added num# fields
 - Added seasons 2015-16 and 2016-17
 - Competitions fewer than 9 judges will now have '-' for the fields with no judges
 - Added Juniors